 Alternately, if you are facing felony federal charges you may face many years in prison upon conviction, along with the loss of certain rights.
 Convicted felons lose their right to vote for a period of time, cannot own or be in the presence of firearms, and can have a challenging time finding employment and housing.
 A felony conviction will remain on your record for life, meaning that any background check a person runs on you in the future will reveal your conviction.

 Hiring An Attorney for Federal Crime Charges

-If you are facing charges for federal crimes in West Palm Beach or Fort Lauderdale, Florida?
-Are you tired of wondering "what is a federal crime?"
+Are facing charges for federal crimes in Florida?
+Are you tired of wondering “what is a federal crime?”
 Contact Weinstein Legal today for a FREE case evaluation.
 The federal government has the very best working on their behalf to build a case against you.
 You need to have the same aggressive representation fighting for your rights.

 Criminal defense attorney in Florida, Matt Shafran, at Weinstein Legal is the lawyer you want on your side.
 Mr. Shafran will work tirelessly building a case in your defense in an attempt to get your charges either reduced or dismissed entirely, sparing you the steep consequences that a conviction for a federal crime can carry.

 Do not wait to seek legal advice.
 Our phones are one 24 hours a day 365 days a year and when you work with the team at Weinstein Legal there will never be a time when you do not have access to your attorney.
 Mr. Shafran will stop at nothing to get the justice you deserve.
 With so much at stake, it is imperative that you have the very best federal charges attorney in Florida fighting for you.

 If are facing charges for a federal crime, do not hesitate to contact a criminal defense attorney in Florida.
 Call 954-845-0505 for your FREE case evaluation today.